-- 1) Stride Prefetcher: A conventional stride prefetcher [3], [6], [5], [17], [25] consists of the "prefetch table" a table to store the miss address of a load instruction, the confidence of prefetching, and the access stride.
-The program counter value (PC) of the load instruction is used as a unique identifier to index into the prefetch table. - 2) Dynamic Degree Prefetcher: Stride prefetchers often have a notion of degree associated with them, indicating how early data should be prefetched.
+A conventional stride prefetcher [4], [6], [7], [19], [27] consists of the "prefetch table"-a table to store the address of a load instruction, the confidence of prefetching, and the access stride as shown in Fig. 8.
+The program counter value (PC) of the load instruction is used as a unique identifier to index into the prefetch table.
+Whenever a load is done the address is stored in the address column and its difference with the previously stored address is kept as the access stride.

+3.2.2 Dynamic Degree Prefetcher (DDP)

+Stride prefetchers often have a notion of degree associated with them, indicating how early data should be prefetched.
 In cyclic code, it is the difference between the current loop iteration number and the iteration number for which data is being prefetched.
 A traditional stride prefetcher uses a degree of one for all the entries in the prefetch table.
 With large loop bodies, degree-one prefetchers perform well as the time required for prefetching data is hidden by the time taken to execute one iteration of the loop.
 However, if the time taken to execute a single iteration of the loop is less than the time required for the prefetcher to get the next working data, the processor will stall.